ibm-cloud-docs/cephaas/sds-cli-reference.md

 To control or view persistant configurations, you can run `ibmcloud sds config` command along with the global options to list, set and unset the config values.

-You can set the `url` variable such that they do not need to use the `--url` flag when using with the `sds` command.
+You can set the `url` variable such that you do not need to use the `--url` flag when using with the `sds` command.

 **USAGE:**